jfrog/jfrog-cli/README.md

 Once done with your coding, you should push the changes you made to the other modules first.
-Once pushed, you can change this project to resolve the dependencies from your github fork / branch.
+Once pushed, you can change this project to resolve the dependencies from your GitHub fork / branch.
 This is done by pointing the dependency in go.mod to your repository and branch.
 For example:

 ```